The Best Bedding for Singapore's Humidity

 Cotton

-Familiar feel Durable Percale weave
+Familiar feel Durable Sateen weave

 Cotton is where most Singaporeans start, and for good reason: widely available, washable, durable, and familiar.
 Not all cotton performs equally in humidity, though.
 Weave structure and fibre quality make an enormous difference.